ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/export_import/_includes/s3_export.md

 ### Exporting a database {#example-full-db}

-Exporting all DB objects whose names do not begin with a dot and are not placed inside directories whose names begin with a dot to the `export1` directory in the `mybucket` bucket, using S3 authentication parameters from environment variables or the `~/.aws/credentials` file:
+Exporting all DB objects whose names do not start with a dot and that are not stored in directories whose names start with a dot to the `export1` directory in `mybucket` using the S3 authentication parameters from environment variables or the `~/.aws/credentials` file:

 ```
 ydb -p db1 export s3 \